 What should I bring for the community engagement activities?

-Lightweight, culturally respectful clothing, gifts like school supplies or sports equipment for , and an open heart ready to learn and share experiences.
+Lightweight, culturally respectful clothing, gifts like school supplies or sports for children, and an open heart ready to learn and share experiences.

 Can I customize my trekking and community engagement package?